Skip to main content

 What happens after I have made my request?

-The Board has decided to hold an oral hearing.
-What do I need to do?
+The Commission has decided to hold an oral hearing.

 We will write to you with the details of the oral hearing and invite you to attend.
 Please read this letter carefully.
 The letter will be sent to you at least 5 working days before the day the oral hearing starts.
 When the oral hearing has been arranged, we will also publish the details on our website.
 Further information about oral hearings is available in our oral hearing guide.